sharadhr/CS3203-Survival-Guide/README.md

 Lecture attendance is *compulsory* (honestly a bit annoying, as there's nothing new taught after weeks 6-7, at least nothing that can't be read from the GitHub above), as there are impromptu questions thrown to random groups in the lecture, and marks are deducted for non-attendance.

-There are two written exams (may have changed from last year, due to the remote nature of the module), which are (once again) mostly concerned with program analysis/parsing, various PQL queries given a sample source code in SIMPLE, etc etc.
+There are two written exams (may have changed from AY20/21, due to the remote nature of the module then), which are (once again) mostly concerned with program analysis/parsing, various PQL queries given a sample source code in SIMPLE, etc etc.

 There are *three* submission iterations, roughly set in the middle of recess week/week 7, week 9/10, and week 13, respectively.
 Your group will progressively build up the project.